supreethr23/Hybrid-Identity-with-Entra-ID/Labfiles/Lab01-Setup-Hybrid-Identity-with-On-Prem-AD-and-Entra-ID.md

 # Lab 1: Setup Hybrid Identity with On-Prem AD and Entra ID

+## Lab Overview
+This lab focuses on setting up a hybrid identity solution using on-premises Active Directory (AD) and Microsoft Entra ID.
+It guides users through the process of configuring Active Directory on a Windows Server, adding users/groups to the domain controller, and configuring directory synchronization with Azure AD Connect to sync identities between on-premises AD and Azure AD.

+## Lab Scenario
+In this lab scenario, you are tasked with setting up a hybrid identity solution to seamlessly manage user identities across on-premises and cloud environments.
+By configuring Active Directory on a Windows Server, adding users/groups, and setting up directory synchronization with Azure AD Connect, organizations can achieve centralized identity management and enable single sign-on capabilities for their users.

+## Lab objectives
+In this lab, you will perform the following:

+- Task 1: Active Directory Setup
+- Task 2: Adding users or groups in your Domain Controller
+- Task 3: Configure directory synchronization with Azure AD Connect
+- Task 4: Verify synchronization in Azure AD

+## Estimated timing: 90 minutes

 ## Task 1: Active Directory Setup
+In this task, you will set up Active Directory Domain Services on a Windows Server.
+This involves launching Server Manager, adding roles and features, selecting Active Directory Domain Services, and promoting the server to a domain controller.
+By completing this task, you will establish the foundation for managing users, groups, and other objects within your domain.

 1. Once the VM is launched, press the Windows Logo Key and search for **Server Manager**.
 An application should show up on the list.
 Click on it to launch the program.